milonmaze/privacy-terms-observatory/merchantservices.chase.com/online-privacy-policy.md

 Security

-We use reasonable physical, electronic, and procedural safeguards that comply with federal standards to protect and limit access to personal information.
+We use reasonable physical, electronic, and procedural safeguards that comply with legal and regulatory standards to protect and limit access to personal information.
 This includes device safeguards and secured files and buildings Visit our Security Center for additional information about how we protect your Personal Information.

 Please note that information you send to us electronically may not be secure when it is transmitted to us.
-We recommend that you do not use unsecure channels to communicate sensitive or confidential information (such as your Social Security number) to us.
+We recommend that you do not use unsecure channels to communicate sensitive or confidential information (such as your tax identification number) to us.

 Updating Your Information

 Keeping your account information up-to-date is very important.
 You may review, or update certain account information by logging in and accessing the “Customer Center” section.
 If you cannot change the incorrect information online, or you prefer to request changes offline, please use the Contact Us option on our site, or call or write to us using the contact information listed on your account statements, records, or other account materials.
-You can also speak to one of our branch representatives, your financial advisor, or your designated account representative.
+You can also speak to one of our branch representatives, your Financial Advisor, or your designated account representative.

 Changes to this Online Privacy Policy